pemcg/manageiq-automation-howto-guide/chapter20/calling_automation_from_api.md

 ### Generic run\_via\_api Script Example

-The following is a generic _run\_via\_api_ script that can be used to call any Automation method, using arguments to pass server name, credentials, and URI parameters to the Instance to be called...
+The following is a generic _run\_via\_api_ script that can be used to call any Automation method, using arguments to pass server name, credentials, and URI parameters to the Instance to be called:

 ```
 Usage: run_via_api.rb [options]